mavencentral/about/README.md

 # About

-This is a placeholder to avoid name confusion or typosquating but unofficial actors.
+This is a placeholder to avoid name confusion or typosquating by unofficial actors.
 The official repository for Maven Central is here: https://github.com/maven-central